znuny/manual/source/admin/dynamicfields/screens.rst

 **OR**

-1) Use drag and drop and move one view to the desired colmun
+1) Use drag and drop and move one view to the desired column
 2) Save